olcf/olcf-user-docs/services_and_applications/slate/troubleshooting/fix-writable-directories.rst

 The build should start automatically, monitor it with ``oc logs bc/my-image -f``.

-Now that we have a new image with our /opt/application-data directory owned by the right user we can either update an existing deployment or create a new one with the image.
+Now that we have a new image with our /opt/application-data directory owned by the right user, we can either update an existing deployment or create a new one with the image.

-Note that in this example, I am updating the Deployment and setting the image of the container named ``containername`` and ``--source=istag`` says I am using a ImageStream tag.
+Note that in the following example, I am updating the Deployment and setting the image of the container named ``containername`` and
+``--source=istag`` says I am using a ImageStream tag.
 The ImageStream in my OpenShift project stf002 is ``stf002/my-image:mytag``.

 .. code-block::